 Jessica Cance, PhD, MPH, is a Senior Research Public Health Analyst in RTI’s Substance Use, Prevention, Evaluation, and Research Program with over 20 years of research and practice experience, spanning academia, nonprofit research, and state government.
 Her work focuses on addressing substance use (including alcohol, cannabis, opioids, prescription drug misuse, cocaine, and methamphetamine) and related harms from a public health perspective.
 Dr. Cance also has experience in suicide-related outcomes, sexual health and reproductive justice, and violence prevention.
 She has led and contributed to epidemiological research; program implementation and evaluation projects; and coalition building supported by state, federal, and foundation funding.

 Dr. Cance previously worked with RTI from 2001-2006, contributing to a wide range of projects, including national epidemiologic research and cross-site evaluations, as well as work to prevent substance use and sexual risk taking among vulnerable adolescents.
 During her doctoral studies, she focused on obtaining training in advanced quantitative methods and intervention development and evaluation.
-As an assistant professor in Department of Kinesiology and Health Education at the University of Texas at Austin for six years, Dr. Cance led and collaborated on epidemiological and etiological research with existing datasets and national evaluation research, funded through local, federal, and foundation grants.
+As an assistant professor in Department of Kinesiology and Health Education at the University of Texas at Austin for six years, Dr. Cance led and collaborated on epidemiological and etiological research with existing datasets and national evaluation research.